Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Large in amount, size, or importance.
 **Sentence:** He made a substantial donation to the charity.
 **Conversation:**
-A – Did you give money to the cause?
+A – Did you give money to the cause
 B – Yes, I made a substantial contribution to help.

 ### Word: Sweep